 Public ChartLists are collections of annotated charts that are created and maintained by our users.
 Our Public ChartLists page displays Public ChartLists ranked by popularity, update date and quality.

-We publish a collection of free, sample articles from other technical analysis oriented authors in the “Top Advisors Corner” area of our Blogs page.
-Unlike the other blogs on our site, these articles are not created by StockCharts.com staff members but we still think they are very interesting and useful.
-Contributors include Tom McClellan, Tim Ord, and Gene Inger among others.
+We publish a collection of free, sample articles from other technical analysis-oriented authors in the “Top Advisors Corner” area of our Articles page.
+Unlike the other blogs on our site, these articles are not created by StockCharts.com staff members, but we still think they are very interesting and useful.
+Contributors include Tom McClellan, Tim Ord, and Gene Inger, among others.
 The most recent “TAC” articles can be found listed on the right side of the “Blogs” page about halfway down the page.

 John Murphy's Market Message is John's main market commentary outlet.
-John Murphy, Arthur Hill and Greg Schnell publish detailed market analysis articles every trading day (typically after the market closes) in this members-only section of our website.
+John Murphy publishes detailed market analysis articles in this members-only section of our website.
 All StockCharts.com members can read those articles and the extensive archives.

 Managing your Market Message Notification Emails: